Frequently Asked Questions

 There is a uniform requirement for all students in grades K-12.
 Our uniforms are purchased either in the store or online from Buckhead Uniforms (an Atlanta based company with a store in Montgomery) and the dress code policy is stated clearly in our Student Handbook.

 Certain uniform approved shirts and sweatshirts may be purchased from our school store: Eagle Exchange.

 The Academy is a family school and our Parents of the Academy (POA) organization help facilitate volunteer opportunities in our school.
 For example, we have over 75 parents and grandparents volunteering in our Lower School library, parents can work the concession stand or gate at athletic events, volunteer for the various carnivals, work with our annual magazine sale, volunteer at our school store, or work with our largest fundraiser: The Eagle Gala.

-Our Advancement Office works to insure that parents and children are not constantly being asked to raise money for the school.
-We do have the MA Fund which we encourage parent participation at their comfort level, and voluntary participation is encouraged in the annual POA sponsored magazine drive, a Student Council gift-wrap sale, and the POA Eagle Gala which is a fun evening that includes a dinner and auction for parents only.
+Our Advancement office works to ensure that parents and children are not constantly being asked to raise money for the school.
+We encourage parent participation, at any level, in the MA Fund.
+Other voluntary fundraisers include a POA sponsored magazine drive, a Student Council sponsored gift wrap sale and the POA Eagle Gala, an evening event with food and auction for adults in the MA community.

 Uniforms, non-consumable books, field trips, supplies and snacks (snacks are included for grades K-4 only).
 Students in grades 5-12 may purchase a snack each day.